taoensso/sente/wiki/3-FAQ.md

 [@danielsz](https://github.com/danielsz) has kindly provided a detailed example [here](../issues/62#issuecomment-58790741).

+# Can I use Sente for large data transfers?

+**No**, Sente shouldn't be used to transfer payloads larger than 1MB.

+The reason (and easy alternative) are explained [here](./1-Getting-started#large-transfers).

 # Lifecycle management (component management/shutdown, etc.)

 Using something like [@stuartsierra/component](https://github.com/stuartsierra/component) or [@palletops/leaven](https://github.com/palletops/leaven)?